 How To Consolidate Student Loans

-Student Loan Consolidation is available to help students reduce their federal or private education debts by combining all of their outstanding loans into a single loan.Inquire About Consolidating Your Loans
+Student Loan Consolidation is available to help students reduce their federal education debts by combining all of their outstanding loans into a single loan.Inquire About Consolidating Your Loans

 How the Loan Works

-The creation of this one loan, which may reduce monthly payments and extend the lending time, creates the chance for easier repayment of all federal and private loans.
+The creation of this one loan, which may reduce monthly payments and extend the lending time, creates the chance for easier repayment of all federal loans.
 In essence, when you consolidate your student loans, you are really refinancing them.
-Consolidated public loans under the Federal Government program and private loans are considered paid in full by the new loan.
+Consolidated public loans under the federal government program are considered paid in full by the new loan.

 About the Program